 - Pinch cracked black pepper

-- 2 tablespoons chopped flat-leaf parsley, to garnish
+- Two tablespoons chopped flat-leaf parsley to garnish

-- Place the sliced bacon on a cookie sheet that has been lined for easier clean-up, bake until crisp, about 15 -18 minutes.
-Remove the bacon from oven, place on heat safe area to cool, blot excess oils with a paper towel if needed.
+Place the sliced bacon on a cookie sheet that has been lined for easier clean-up, bake until crisp, about 15 -18 minutes.
+Remove the bacon from the oven, place in a heat-safe area to cool, blot excess oils with a paper towel if needed.

-- Put the eggs in a saucepan and cover them with water.
-Bring the water to a boil over medium-high heat, then cover the saucepan with a tight-fitting lid, turn off heat at this time.
-Let saucepan remain on the burner for about 10 minutes.
+Put the eggs in a saucepan and cover them with water.
+Bring the water to a boil over medium-high heat, then cover the saucepan with a tight-fitting lid.
+Turn off the heat at this time.
+Let the saucepan remain on the burner for about 10 minutes.

-- Remove eggs from pan and place in extremely cold water which will quickly cool them down and make the eggs easier to peel.
+Remove eggs from the pan and place in icy water, quickly cool them down and make the eggs easier to peel.

-- Peel the eggs and cut in half.
-Remove the yolks from whites and place in a bowl.
+Peel the eggs and cut them in half.
+Remove the yolks from whites and place them in a bowl.
 Add the horseradish sauce, Dijon mustard, 3-4 tablespoons of freshly grated sharp cheddar, salt, and pepper to egg yolks.
 Combine mixture until smooth and creamy.

-- Place the egg mixture into a piping bag, (You may also spoon mixture into egg whites if desired).
+Place the egg mixture into a piping bag (You may also spoon mixture into egg whites if desired).
 Arrange the egg whites on a serving platter.
-Utilizing a large Piping tip, pipe a decent amount of the egg yolk mixture into each of the egg whites centers till full.
+You are utilizing a large Piping tip, pipe a decent amount of the egg yolk mixture into each egg whites centers till full.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2018- 2014.
-Unauthorized use and/or duplication of this material or photos without express and written permission from this blog’s author and/or owner is strictly prohibited.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2022- 2014.
+Unauthorized use and duplication of this material or photos without express and written permission from this blog’s author or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
 You may not copy and paste recipes to share on Social Platforms.